 But a recent study in the British Journal of Sports Medicine shows that this is a myth.
 In fact, the best way to determine what type of shoe works best for you involves asking an extraordinarily simple question: Is it comfortable?
 Keep your shoe selection simple, and don’t be swayed by fancy new technology.
 If the shoe fits well and feels good, wear it.

 Much to every runner’s chagrin, there is no “magic bullet” when it comes to injury prevention.
 But the hallmark of any preventative program is simple: strength work.
-Once your structural fitness is in place, it will support your aerobic fitness as you continue to build greater mileage and speed into your workouts.
+Once your structural fitness is in place, it supports your aerobic fitness as you continue to build greater mileage and speed into your workouts.

 - Dynamic warm-ups: These are short, simple routines that employ dynamic movements to help prepare your body to run.
 Studies show that dynamic warm-ups (ones that involve active movement of muscle groups you’ll use in your workout) are more effective than static stretching.
 Research also shows that performing a dynamic warm-up before a strength-training session may help reduce post-workout soreness.